-KORSUVA is indicated for the treatment of moderate to severe pruritus associated with chronic kidney disease (CKD-aP) in adults undergoing hemodialysis (HD).
+KORSUVA is a prescription medicine used to treat moderate-to-severe pruritus (itching) associated with chronic kidney disease (CKD-aP) in adults undergoing hemodialysis (HD).

 KORSUVA is not recommended in patients undergoing peritoneal dialysis (fluid taken from abdomen)

 IMPORTANT SAFETY INFORMATION

 What are the possible side effects of KORSUVA?

 - Dizziness, sleepiness mental status changes (e.g., confusion), and trouble walking (which may lead to falls).
 Sleepiness is more likely to occur in patients who are 65 years or older.
 Taking KORSUVA with centrally acting depressant medications (including anti-depressants and medicines used for anxiety, epilepsy, insomnia), sedating antihistamines (allergy medicines that can cause drowsiness), and opioid analgesics (certain pain medications) may increase the likelihood of these side effects.

 - Impairment of mental or physical abilities.
 You should not drive or operate dangerous machinery until the effect of KORSUVA on your ability to drive or operate machinery is known.
 The most common side effects of KORSUVA include: diarrhea, dizziness, nausea, trouble walking (including falls), high potassium, headache, sleepiness, and mental status changes (e.g., confusion).

 What should I tell my doctor before taking KORSUVA?